CS839 Topics in Advanced Robotics · Spring 2026

 ST1 known versus random overfitting plot

-Known-only training overfits marked positions: both ACT and SmolVLA score 10/20.
+Known-only training overfits marked positions: both ACT and SmolVLA score 10/20 on ST1.

 ST1 score by dataset and architecture